CS-433/ml-project-2-genelipids/README.md

 ### Points Measurement Image
 <a id="points-image">![Points Measurement Image](images/points_measure.png)</a>

 *Figure 1.
-Points where lipid abundances (larger, red) and gene expression (smaller, blue) were measured are depicted in this image.
-The y_ccf and z_ccf coordinates were utilized to generate this representation, while the x_ccf coordinate was disregarded.*
+Points where ipid abundances (larger, red) and gene expression (smaller, blue) were measured.
+The y_ccf and z_ccf coordinates \in \left[5, 6\right] segment were utilized to generate this representation, while the x_ccf coordinate was disregarded.*